Ulladulla: Media

-Ulladulla has since 1878 been served by weekly newspaper the Milton Ulladulla Times.
+Ulladulla has since 1878 been served by the now online newspaper the Milton Ulladulla Times, which ran hard copy papers until August 2024 and as of 2026 retains an online presence.
 Ulladulla receives five free-to-air television channels from Knights Hill, commercial channels Seven, WIN and Network 10, and public broadcasters ABC and SBS.
 Due to tropospheric ducting from Newcastle in the Shoalhaven area via Knights Hill, a translator site at Milton is an alternative source of television reception and assists those affected by the Newcastle ducting.

 Parliamentary representation

 Ulladulla is in the federal division of Gilmore, represented by Labor MP Fiona Phillips.
-Ulladulla is in the state seat of South Coast.
+Ulladulla is in the state seat of South Coast, represented by Labor’s Liza Butler.